codio/knowledge/source/instructors/authoring/assessments/standard-code-test.rst

    .. image:: /img/guides/assessment_sct_execution.png
       :alt: Execution
       :width: 350px

-   ..
-Note:: If you store the assessment scripts in the **.guides/secure** folder, they run securely and students cannot see the script or the files in the folder.
-The files can be dragged and dropped from the File Tree into the field to automatically populate the necessary execution and run code.

    - **Command** - Executes the student code (usually run).
    - **Pre-exec command** - Executes before each test runs (usually compile).
 If this fails, the main Command will not run.